agrc/gis.utah.gov/open-sgid-database/index.md

 ### How to Connect
 {: .text-left }

-There are a variety of clients and application that connect to a PostgreSQL/PostGIS database.
+There are a variety of clients and applications that connect to a PostgreSQL/PostGIS database.
 Here's how to connect using a few of the more common applications (ArcGIS Desktop, ArcGIS Pro, DBeaver, and QGIS).

 The username and password can be found on the [Open SGID GitHub repository](https://github.com/agrc/open-sgid#connection-information).